Nieky Holzken: ONE Championship

 As the first fight of his new six-fight contract, Holzken was scheduled to face the one-time ONE Lightweight Kickboxing title challenger Islam Murtazaev at ONE: X on March 26, 2022.
 With the removal of all Russian athletes from the event as a result of the 2022 Russian invasion of Ukraine, Murtazaev was replaced by Sinsamut Klinmee and the fight was changed to Muay Thai rules.
 He lost the fight by a second-round knockout.

 Holzken was scheduled to face Islam Murtazaev at ONE 162 on October 21, 2022.
 However, Holzken withdrew with an injury on four days before the bout was supposed to take place.

 Holzken faced Arian Sadiković at ONE Fight Night 11 on June 10, 2023.
 At the weigh-ins, Holzken weighed in at 176 pounds, 6 pounds over the lightweight limit.
 As a result, the bout proceeded as a catchweight and Holzken was fined 30% of his fight purse, which went to Sadiković.
 He lost the fight by unanimous decision.

 Holzken faced Yoshihiro Akiyama in a special-rules bout at ONE 165 on January 28, 2024.
 The match, contested in MMA gloves, will be three rounds: the first round being boxing rules, the second round being Muay Thai rules, and the third round being MMA rules.
 Holzken won the fight by technical knockout in the first round.
 This win earned the $50,000 Performance of the Night awards.

 On March 14th 2025, Holzken faced Sinsamut Klinmee in a highly anticipated rematch.
 Holzken won the fight by a 1st round knock-out after being knocked down himself only moments before.
 This win earned him another $50,000 Performance Bonus.

+On February 8th, 2026, Holzken announced he was retiring from competition.